Joaquín Sáenz y Arriaga: Society of Jesus

 Along with another seminarian, José Bravo, he was sent to Granada, Nicaragua, where he was assigned to teach at the Central American School of the Sacred Heart of Jesus, where he taught primary school children, as well as assisting the perfect (a role he would eventually fill).
 He was in Nicaragua from 1924 until early March 1926, where he was sent to visit the Jesuit seminary at La Libertad, El Salvador, as he had a growing reputation for his intellectual prowesss.
 However, a personality clash with the Father Superior of the Jesuit seminary in El Salvador saw him continue on to his home nation of Mexico at Puebla.
-He would return back to Spain to complete his studies in Theology at the St. Ignatius College, Barcelona.
+He would return to Spain to complete his studies in theology at the St. Ignatius College, Barcelona.
 He was visited by Mexicans here, such as future politician Miguel Estrada Iturbide and was kept informed of the difficulties of the Catholic Church in Mexico due to rising government persecution.

 For his second and third years of Theology studies, in 1927 he was sent to the Jesuit seminary of Woodstock College in Woodstock, Maryland, a suburb of Baltimore, in the United States.
 Here he earned diplomas in Theology, Philosophy and Canon law, which bore the signatures of the Superior General of the Society of Jesus (Wlodimir Ledóchowski) and the Rector of the Pontifical Gregorian University (Giuseppe Gianfranceschi).
 Back in his homeland of Mexico at this time the situation had radicalised for Catholics with the ascent to power of Plutarco Elías Calles, an anticlerical Freemason, who had brought in the so-called Calles Law which targeted Catholicism; a rebellion against these anticlerical and secularist measures known as the Cristero War was taking place.
 Sáenz y Arriaga attempted to aid the Cristeros by lobbying ecclesiastical authorities in the United States, relaying news and information from his peer on the ground Leopoldo Lara y Torres, the Bishop of Tacámbaro.
 With an official end to the militant aspect of the rebellion, Mexican religious living abroad were permitted to return home and so Sáenz y Arriaga returned to Mexico in July 1929 having completed his studies.